HathorNetwork/community-blueprints/blueprints/otc_escrow_swap/README.md

 ### Purpose
 The blueprint provides a **trust-minimized, on-chain escrow mechanism** for OTC swaps (no order book / AMM / oracle), with deterministic settlement rules and safe recovery paths.

+### Intended Use-Cases

+This blueprint is designed as a **general-purpose OTC settlement primitive**.
+The use-cases considered during design are documented in `USE_CASES.md` (see ./USE_CASES.md).

+These use-cases are **illustrative rather than exhaustive**, and are intended to clarify when bilateral, deterministic escrow is preferable to AMM-based execution (e.g., due to liquidity, price impact, or confidentiality constraints).

 ### Roles
 - Owner — caller identity at `initialize()`